peeley/haskoban/README.md

 into them while their path is clear.
 The game is won when all the slots are filled.

 ### Options & Custom Levels
-All levels are stored in plaintext in the `levels/` directory.
-Custom levels can be written in the following
+All levels are stored in plaintext in the user's home directory at `~/.haskoban/levels`.
+Custom levels can be written in the following format:
-format:
 ```
 First line: Width of level in # tiles
 Second line: Height of level in # tiles